By Neal Kinsey

 The most efficient uptake and utilization of nutrients begins with the calcium content of the soil.
 As Dr. William Albrecht would say, “Calcium is like the doorman that opens the way for all other nutrients to enter into the plant.”
-Without adequate calcium, it requires even larger amounts of all the other essential nutrients to produce the same yield.
+(Albrecht on Calcium, Vol. V) Without adequate calcium, it requires even larger amounts of all the other essential nutrients to produce the same yield.

 And while considering the importance of calcium in the soil, beware of a trap that catches some growers striving for top quality and yields which prevents them from reaching such goals.
 This trap is trying to achieve a specific ratio for calcium to magnesium in the soil.
 With the system being advocated and utilized here for high-quality, high-yielding crops, such a program will not work.
 In fact, there is no one ideal ratio of calcium to magnesium for soils when they are being measured as available nutrients for the crop.
 That is because the calcium to magnesium ratio will vary from 7:1 on heavy clay soils, all the way to 3:1 on very light sandy soils.